Brennen-Hill/Brennen-Hill.github.io/_projects/Thunder-Warrior.md

   sidebar: left
 ---

+## Abstract

+This report provides a comprehensive technical analysis of **"Thunder Warrior: Genesis"**, a project that represents a three-year journey of solo, self-taught development.
+What began as a personal passion project, fueled by a love for creating interactive worlds from the ground up, evolved into a formally released and commercially successful web-based game.

+My core mission was to address a gap in the market: the lack of professional, high-quality games for kids who do not have access to dedicated gaming hardware.
+"Thunder Warrior: Genesis" was designed to run smoothly in any web browser, bringing a deep, engaging sci-fi action experience to a global, underserved audience.

+---

+### Philosophy and Scope

+As the sole developer, I was responsible for 100% of the project, from concept to commercialization.
+This included server-side and client-side programming, 3D modeling, animation, and business integration.
+Over the three-year development cycle, I independently learned multiple programming languages, 3D modeling and animation, network engineering, database management, and more by consuming books, articles, and technical videos.
+My development philosophy was to build as much as possible from scratch, both as a profound learning experience and to retain complete control over every detail.

+Key technical decisions driven by this philosophy include:

+* **Custom Physics Engine:** The game's entire physics and collision detection systems were built manually.
+* **Custom Database:** I built a custom database from the ground up to manage all player, equipment, and world data.
+* **Custom Networking:** I opted to use the base `ws` WebSocket library over a heavier framework.
+This provided only the underlying functionality, giving me the high degree of customization needed to build a responsive, authoritative server.

+---

+### Core Technologies and Achievements

+To bring this vision to life, I taught myself and mastered a wide range of professional tools and concepts.

+* **Backend:** An authoritative `gameServer.js` built on **Node.js** and hosted on **AWS** handles all game logic, physics, and state.
+* **Frontend:** The client is built with HTML, CSS, and JavaScript, using responsive design to scale across all devices.
+* **3D Art Pipeline:** All 3D models and animations were created in **Blender**.
+These 3D assets were then processed for multiple frontends:
+    * through a custom 2.5D sprite-baking pipeline to create thousands of images, ensuring high-fidelity graphics that perform well on low-power devices
+    * in 3.js for efficient 3D rendering
+    * and Unity for the highest end 3D graphics
+* **Commercial Success:** The game successfully achieved **net profit**.
+This was driven by a microtransaction system, built using **Stripe**, which allowed players to purchase an in-game currency ("crystals") to unlock equipment faster.
+This monetization model proved successful, resulting in a net profit where revenue exceeded all development and hosting costs.
+* **Version Control:** The entire 3-year development history was meticulously managed using **Git** and **GitHub**.

+---

+### The Greatest Challenge: Networking

+Of all the skills I had to learn—from multiple programming languages to 3D art and game design—the most challenging aspect was networking.
+The game uses an authoritative server model, where the server runs the entire game simulation, and the client is primarily for rendering and input.
+Implementing an authoritative server that could run the entire game simulation, process inputs from all clients, and maintain a correct and fluid-looking game state for every player was an immense hurdle.
+Successfully engineering this system was a technical achievement.

+### Project Scope & Outcome

+"Thunder Warrior: Genesis" is a feature-complete and polished game designed for long-term player engagement.
+What began as a passion project successfully transitioned into a profitable venture.

+The professional-grade quality is evidenced by the depth of its systems, which include:

+* **Deep Customization:** A massive database of player equipment, including multiple armor sets, dozens of unique ranged and melee weapons, and a deep modification system with 7 rarity tiers.
+* **Complex RPG Systems:** A multi-tree skill system with **over 50 unique abilities** (e.g., "Mind Control," "Freeze," "Repulse") and a robust set of status effects and ststus management system for the numerous buffs and debuffs.
+* **Complex Combat:** Advanced mechanics far beyond a typical web game, such as projectile speed, damage falloff, weapon heat, and a melee system with blocking that can reflect projectiles and stagger enemies.
+* **Robust Infrastructure:** A complete, secure account management system (covering sign-up, email confirmation, and password recovery) and multiple built-in community feedback systems (feedback, ratings, and reviews) to foster player engagement and guide iterative development.

+This report will now proceed with a deep, file-by-file analysis of the final codebase, providing evidence for the systems that made "Thunder Warrior: Genesis" a success.
+It will cover the complex authoritative server model, the custom physics, the massive 50+ skill ability system, the deep equipment and modification database, and the robust, professional-grade account management portal.
+Due to the immense size of the codebase, the remainder of the report was generated through an automated pipeline.

 ## Section 1: Project Overview & Architecture

 This section provides a high-level summary of the Thunder Warrior: Genesis project, its overall architecture, and key observations.